darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Each DAC has 384 mixer paths for True Native Mode.
 384 X 4 = 1536.<br>

 This is how I calculated the amount of mixer paths to program in for True Native Mode for the QuadDAC.
 Bass, mid-range and treble all require 16 mixer paths each for a QuadDAC.
 So 16 X 3 = 48 then for a QuadDAC you want to times 48 X 16 = 768.
 So 768 is our magic number.
 I did try 32, and wrote a beta version of the True Native Mode code.
 It didn't work out so good.
 The QuadDAC said nooooo.
 So at the time I didn't know that 16 was the 4 times that you can overclock this QuadDAC.
 I just knew that 16 was the maximum number I could use at the time.
 I was not going to write the True Native Mode code, with room to spare.
 I was determined to squeeze every last drop of power out of the QuadDAC.
 Why you need a total of 768 mixer paths for True Native Mode is because there is a DAC side and headphones side to a QuadDAC.
 Each side has to have there own unique mixer path for True Native Mode.
 384 X 2 = 768.<br>

+Update: v180.1
+I may have said I was finished programing this QuadDAC a little to early.
+I had no idea that the number to overclock everything at was 72, not 64.
+I will tell you guys how I came up with that number.
+There are 384 True Native Mode mixer paths for each DAC to use, there are 4 DACs as you know.
+For stereo you need a total of 16 mixer paths.
+Because all four DACs require 4 mixer paths each for stereo.
+Keep in mind that I have already calculated that we can already overclock the QuadDAC by 64.
+In the past I did try 128, the QuadDAC sounded like it was struggling to keep up.
+So 128 is not a option, but 64 works.

+384 divided by 16 = 24 then 24 minus 16 = 8 then 8 + 64 = 72

+So as you can see I can overclock the QuadDAC 72 times, to be able to max out the Saber ESS 9218 DAC.
+For a total of 1152bit, 3175.2kHz and 442368 channels.
+True Native Mode is no joke. ;)

 ### Will this True Native Mode code work on other Android phones other than the Lgv20?
 I can't say for absolutely certain, I can say for certain that the True Native Mode code runs excellent, on both of my Lgv20's, my main phone DeGoogled and the spare one with Google intact both running Stock Oreo ezV2020 v1.0 Kernel.
 Who knows this True Native Mode code may work universally across all QuadDACs on all Android phones.
 It's up to you guys to beta test this code, my job is all done, I just had to recreate the True Native Mode code and make it work.
 The LG V series of phones, will have the best chance of this True Native Mode code working.
 Also keep in mind that I officially got True Native Mode working in v169.1, on 01-17-24 phones manufactured after that date may have True Native Mode disabled on the QuadDAC chip.<br>